Cr0mb/CS2-GFusion-Python/README.md

 ## Security and Optimization

 * No third-party memory libraries
-* External overlay rendering with PyQt5
+* External overlay rendering
-* Designed for USB-bound execution
+* Designed for USB-bound execution (not necessary)
-* HWID and IP validation supported
-* Supports anti-debug and basic auth logic

 ---